romaricdrigon/Keypass-client/README.txt

 You will (anyway, should) want to personnalize salt and token in keypass.js, keep them pretty random and hairy.

 The hard part, is to choose the user and the password.
-Once choosen, you have to generate the hmac, by taping 'hmac(~password~, myKey.token)' in Javascript console (Google Chrome or Firebug make this pretty easy, you must be on the app).
+Once choosen, you have to generate the hmac, by taping 'hmac(doPbkdf2(YOUR_PASWORD, myKey.salt), myKey.token)' in Javascript console (Google Chrome or Firebug make this pretty easy, you must be on the app).
 Then, you have to set this in the database of the server app : add a line with user and the generated key (not the clear password) to key_user.
 You can use PhpMyAdmin for this.